 A sideswipe car accident occurs when two cars travel parallel to one another, either in the same or opposite direction, and collide with each other.

-Sideswipe car accidents may occur in intersections, parking lots, highways, or neighborhood roadways.
+Sideswipe car collisions may occur in intersections, parking lots, highways, or neighborhood roadways.
 The consequences of these accidents vary from minor scratches to serious injuries.

 What Are Common Causes of Sideswipe Car Accidents?